denten-courses/metaphor-media/README.md

 - Selections from *Metaphors We Live By*, George Lakoff and Mark Johnson
 - "Interface as Mimesis" by Brenda Laurel
+- "What Metaphors Mean" Davidson
+- Roger White, *Structure of Metaphor*

 ### Week 14